Test Kit Instructions and Tips

 Too much CH in all pools is harmful, whether vinyl, fiberglass or masonry.
 It can cause cloudiness in your water or scaling onto pool surfaces.
 Too little CH affects masonry pools as it can leach calcium from the walls or grout.
 CH readings in the 250-400 range are considered ideal.

 1. Rinse and fill the clear plastic cylinder to the 10ml mark

 2. Add 10 drops of R-0010 and mix.
 Then, add 3 drops of R-0011L and mix.
 Red indicates the presence of Calcium.

 3. Add R-0012, one drop at a time and stirring/mixing between, until color changes to blue.
 Multiply number of drops times 25.
 Record.

 NOTE: If the pool water contains known copper, add two drops of R-0012 PRIOR to adding R-0011L and continue.
 Count the two drops in your R-0012 total.
 Record.

-1. Fill the red-capped CYA mixing bottle to the bottom of the label with pool water.
+1. If you have a TF-100 or TF-100 Salt test kit: Fill the red-capped CYA mixing bottle to the bottom of the label with pool water.
 Now, fill the bottle to the top of the label with R-0013.
 Mix, then wait at least 30 seconds.
 Shake once more.